graphme-app/website/src/pages/docs/connect.md

 :::warn
 Please [reach out to us](mailto:hello@graphme.app) if your instance is hosted in your private network and you wish to use GraphMe.
 :::

-## Security

-The API key is stored encrypted in our database.